Chronic Fatigue Syndrome/ME Frequently Asked Questions

 Having CFS/ME can affect many areas of everyday life such as work, activities, sleep and relationships.
 Managing CFS/ME effectively needs a wide range of skills.
-This is why we have several different types of therapists in our team - physiotherapists, occupational therapists and psychologists.
-Each therapist can work in partnership with people with CFS/ME to improve their self-management skills, reduce the suffering caused by CFS/ME, increase wellbeing and improve quality of life.
-Although the therapists are specialists in each of their chosen areas, they have a high level of knowledge of the other specialities and there is significant overlap in the areas covered by each discipline.
+This is why we have different types of therapists in our team, including physiotherapists, occupational therapists and psychologists.
+Each clinician can work in partnership with people living with CFS/ME to improve their self-management skills, reduce the suffering caused by CFS/ME, increase wellbeing and improve quality of life.
+Although the clinicians are specialists in each of their chosen areas, they have a high level of knowledge of the other specialties and there is significant overlap in the areas covered by each clinician.

-Having CFS/ME often means people aren’t able to do as much as before.
-Occupational therapists support people in managing activities to get the best quality of life possible despite having CFS/ME.
+Having CFS/ME means that people aren’t able to do as much as before.
+We offer support to people in managing activities to get the best quality of life possible despite having CFS/ME.
 This might involve looking at ways to level out activities, before gradually increasing them.
-They also specialise in issues relating to work (both paid and voluntary work) and study.
+We can also offer specialist advice regarding issues relating to work (both paid and voluntary work) and study.
 CFS/ME affects fitness, stamina and mobility, and may affect balance and co-ordination.
 We consider the person as a whole, and we can offer individually tailored exercise and physical activity programs to maintain general health and mobility, and these programs can lead to improved mobility for some people living with CFS/ME.
 We can also support people in making changes to their sleep patterns, which can take some time to improve.

-Living with CFS/ME can understandably lead to increased stress levels, lower mood, feelings of helplessness or a sense of loss of control, as well as lower mood.
+Living with CFS/ME can understandably lead to increased stress levels, feelings of helplessness or a sense of loss of control, as well as lower mood.
 Often people notice strong emotions such as fear, anger, frustration, and guilt.
-It is also common for people who have been feeling unwell for a long time to develop set ways of coping and unhelpful patterns of thinking, such as self-criticism.
-Even though we know that CFS/ME isn’t ‘all in the mind’, our ways of thinking can become habits that can stand in the way of successfully managing CFS/ME.
-The routines and habits that we develop throughout our lives are difficult to change but psychology can help with this.
-We offer support in developing self-management strategies for CFS/ME, and use a range of approaches and techniques including a specialist form of Cognitive Behavioural Therapy (CBT), relaxation training and an approach known as Mindfulness which we have adapted for people living with CFS/ME.
+It is also common for people who have been feeling unwell for a long time to develop set ways of coping that are unhelpful, such as self-criticism.
+We know that CFS/ME isn’t ‘all in the mind’, however unhelpful patterns of thinking can hinder making progress in managing CFS/ME.
+The routines and habits that we develop throughout our lives can be difficult for anyone to change but we can help with this.
+We offer support in developing self-management strategies for CFS/ME, and use a range of methods and techniques including a specialist form of Cognitive Behavioural Therapy (CBT), relaxation training and an approach known as Mindfulness which we have adapted for people living with CFS/ME.

 Do special diets for people with CFS/ME help?